SergioGilBorras/VisualRS/README.md

 ## Main Classes

 This section summarizes the framework’s main classes.
+Any additional information can be found in [javadoc documentation](https://sergiogilborras.github.io/VisualRS/).

 ### Main classes structure